SEGaither/cosyn-governance/README.md

 Planned additions (all optional, separate from this repo):

 * example persona files + registry format
-* minimal routing script for stacked personas
+* minimal routing patterns for stacked personas (spec or pseudo-code)
 * conceptual integration notes for common Python agent frameworks

 Closed/commercial work (not in this repo):